MarQuisKnox/plupload-template/README.md

 plupload-template
 =================

-This a template for Plupload integration.
+This a template for Plupload integration.<br>
 This is designed for my own use, but may be useful to others.